 They worked on it for quite a while, so I thought for sure this one was going to be huge.
 I promised not to look until they were done.
 My patience was rewarded with this:

-Not bad, though it looks more like a cake than a snowman.
+Not bad, though it looked more like a cake than a snowman.
 I'm sorry, snowwoman.
 And my daughter wasn't very happy with me when I started laughing.
 But it was so not what I was expecting and sometimes, the laughter just can't be controlled.

 So when the response to snowman #1 was less than satisfactory, they set out the next day to make another one.
 This was the result: